MeinAccount/ea-snake/README.md

 The render window can be controlled with the following keys:
 * p: pause and resume.
 For example in the beginning you need to press 'p' in order to start the simulation
 * f: fast mode, to quickly see how far the snake comes.
-* r: resest the simulation
+* r: reset the simulation
 * Esc: end the simulation

 ### `evolution_render.py`